 If you were injured on someone else’s property in Massachusetts, you might have a premise liability claim.
-A premise liability claim is when a dangerous or unsafe condition on someone else’s property causes your injury.
-A slip and fall injury is an example of a premise liability case, but many others exist.
+A premise liability claim is when a dangerous or unsafe condition on someone else’s property causes your injuries.
+A slip and fall accident is an example of a premise liability case, but many others exist.

 If you or a loved one were injured on someone else’s property, Spada Law Group can handle all the details of your premise liability case from start to finish.
 Call our offices to set up a free consultation: (617) 889-5000.

 What are Premise Liability Suits: Cases When a Property Owner is Responsible to People on Their Property

 When a property owner’s negligence causes someone to be injured, the injured person has a premise liability claim.
 Public and private properties are responsible for keeping their property, or “premise,” safe for all visitors.